ftlabs/channel-status-notifier/README.md

 # Channel Status Notifier

-CSN (Channel Status Notifier) is a small node script, running on AWS Lambda (+ CloudWatch, for cron jobs).
+CSN (Channel Status Notifier) is a small node script, running on AWS Lambda using the Events Slack API.
 It fetches all the members of a specified Slack Channel, analyses their status (based on keyword first, then emoji), and produces an absence report for the day.

 Absence categories include: